mohammadRezaPegah/downzone/README.md

 ### The script will prompt you for:

 1. Timezone selection – Choose from a list.
+2. Download Directory selection - The script will ask where to save downloaded files.
+Press Enter to use ~/Downloads or enter a custom path (including external drives)
-2. Links file path – Enter the full path to your links.txt.
+3. Links file path – Enter the full path to your links.txt.
 The script will verify the file exists.
-3. Start and end times – Enter the download window in HH:MM format.
+4. Start and end times – Enter the download window in HH:MM format.
 #
-The script will then begin downloading all links sequentially into your ~/Downloads folder.
+The script will then wait until the specified start time, prevent the system from sleeping, and download all links sequentially into the selected directory.
 It will show download progress, retries for failed links, and colored messages for all operations.

 ### Links File Format